Intune Configuration

 SoftwareCentral accesses Intune as an application.
 Users of SoftwareCentral gets direct access to Intune and their accounts do not need access to Intune.
 Note that you are responsible for having Intune licenses for your users.

-You can grant users access to Intune interfaces and delegate resources with the SoftwareCentral Security Roles and Package Security Groups.
+You can grant users access to Intune interfaces in SoftwareCentral and delegate resources with the SoftwareCentral Security Roles and Package Security Groups.

 Prepare a certificate for secure communication